paulrougieux/cobwood/paper/paper.md

 # Conclusion

-The cobwood package creates a new representation of macroeconomic forest products market data using N dimensional labelled data arrays.
-The new data structure based on x array enhances source code readability so that equations with time and country coordinates can be identified in source code.
-We store metadata such as units as attributes within the data structure.
-NetCDF files preserve Xarray's data model, including dimensions and attributes.
-We hope that this new data structure makes Cobwood a good starting point to implement different forest sector models.
-The scenario configuration file will make it possible to compare many model implementations with many configuration parameters.
+The cobwood package introduces a new way to represent macroeconomic forest products market data using N-dimensional labeled data arrays.
+This data structure, built on Xarray, improves source code readability by allowing equations with time and country coordinates to be easily identified in the code.
+Units are stored as metadata attributes within the data structure.
+Model outputs are saved to NetCDF files, which preserve Xarray’s data model, including dimensions and attributes.
+We believe this new structure makes Cobwood an excellent foundation for implementing various forest sector models.

-# References
+Additionally, the scenario configuration file enables easy comparison of multiple model implementations across a wide range of configuration parameters. # References